guowenbin90/AI-TensorFlow/README.md

 **Dropout:** Removing a random selection of a fixed number of neurons in a neural network during training.

 ## Lesson 6: Transfer Learning
+Using Transfer Learning to create very powerful Convolutional Neural Networks with very little effort
+**Transfer Learning:** A technique that reuses a model that was created by machine learning experts and that has already been trained on a large dataset.
+When performing transfer learning we must always change the last layer of the pre-trained model so that it has the same number of classes that we have in the dataset we are working with.
+**Freezing Parameters:** Setting the variables of a pre-trained model to non-trainable.
+By freezing the parameters, we will ensure that only the variables of the last classification layer get trained, while the variables from the other layers of the pre-trained model are kept the same.
+**MobileNet:** A state-of-the-art convolutional neural network developed by Google that uses a very efficient neural network architecture that minimizes the amount of memory and computational resources needed, while maintaining a high level of accuracy.
+MobileNet is ideal for mobile devices that have limited memory and computational resources.

 ## Lesson 7: Saving and Loading Models